keystonejs/keystone/.changeset/lazy-elephants-repeat.md

 '@keystonejs/keystone': patch
 ---

-Updated documenation for the last argument in custom resolver functions
+Updated documentation for the last argument in custom resolver functions.